common name: honey bee tracheal mite

 Some British bees and some North American strains show a certain amount of resistance to the mites (Bailey 1965).
 American bees are somewhat less resistant than the British bees.

 A close examination of the trachea is required to determine mite infestation.
 Occasionally adult mites are found on the external surface of the bee.
-Gravid female mite crawls to the tip of a hair and attaches to a young bee.
+The gravid female mite crawls to the tip of a hair and attaches to a young bee.
 Generally, heavy infestations will show up as a darkened trachea; healthy tracheae without mites are clear to white under the microscope.

 Acaricides that have been tested in Europe and Mexico are Acarol, Menthol, and Folbex Forte.
 Currently, no decision has been made to use these controls in the United States.
 For further information see Guzman-Novoa and Zozaya-Rubio (1984).
 Formic acid has recently been approved under the name Apicure